Wisconsin’s Site Evaluation Program: Increasing Tenant and Homeowner Environmental Health Literacy Mini-Grant

 In 2024, we awarded four local health departments to implement projects to increase tenant and homeowner environmental health literacy.
 These projects are expected to conclude in 2025.

-This project will allow ECCCHD to develop and distribute a booklet for new homeowners and tenants with detailed information on environmental health risks in and around their home.
-The purpose of this booklet will be to promote awareness and encourage prevention of harmful environmental health exposures.
+This project entailed the development and distribution of a booklet for new homeowners and tenants with detailed information on environmental health risks in and around the home.
+The purpose of this booklet is to promote awareness and encourage prevention of harmful environmental health exposures.
 It will provide the target populations with one easy to read resource that will cover a variety of topics.
-By working closely with partners (such as real estate agents, home inspectors, and the UW-Eau Claire Student Senate), ECCCHD will be able to distribute the booklet to new homeowners and tenants during the homebuying and rental processes.
+By working closely with partners such as real estate agents and home inspectors, Eau Claire City-County Health Department will be able to distribute the booklet to new homeowners and tenants during the homebuying and rental processes.

-Green County Public Health will develop and deliver training for human services professionals to educate them on environmental health hazards and local environmental health resources.
-These professionals will then be able to better support their clients and other community members facing environmental health hazards in their homes.
-GCPH staff will work with home visitors, family advocates, social workers and others, to identify what training needs this audience has and then develop educational materials.
-The GCPH Environmental Health Specialist and Public Health Educator will create a training presentation, resource guide featuring local services, and they will identify additional educational materials that professionals can provide to their clients.
-The training will focus on environmental health hazards, including radon, mold, lead, well water, and pests.
-The training will provide attendees with information on how environmental health hazards can be prevented, testing options, as well as what to do and who to contact if these hazards are identified.
+This project entailed the development and delivery of training for human services professionals to educate them on environmental health hazards and local environmental health resources.
+The goal is that professionals will be better able to support their clients and other community members facing environmental health hazards in their homes.
+The project included the development of a training presentation and resource guide featuring local services.
+The training focused on environmental health hazards, including radon, mold, lead, well water, and pests.
+The training provided attendees with information on how environmental health hazards can be prevented, testing options, as well as what to do and who to contact if these hazards are identified.

 Iowa County Health Department became a DATCAP certified Well Water Testing Laboratory in 2023.
-This project proposes to implement an educational awareness and testing campaign to promote their new community lab resource and educate the community on the importance of understanding the quality of water they drink.
-The campaign will include outreach through billboards, print and radio ads.
-Additionally, giveaways to offset the cost for private well households to test their water will provide important incentives to test.
-Funds will also support staff time to assist residents who may struggle to physically collect a water specimen.
-Collaborative partners will include our Land Conservation Department as they have trusted relationships with many of the landowners within our community.
-Additional partners will include UW Extension, Aging and Disability Resource Center, local media partners, libraries, and others who assist in the outreach efforts.
+This project proposed to implement an educational awareness and testing campaign to promote their new community lab resource and educate the community on the importance of understanding the quality of water they drink.
+The campaign included outreach through billboards, print and radio ads as well as assistance residents who may struggle to physically collect a water specimen.
+Collaborative partners included the Land Conservation Department, UW Extension, Aging and Disability Resource Center, local media partners, libraries, and others.

-The Wauwatosa Health Department (WHD) will undertake a three-part project from April 2024 to September 2025 focused on water quality.
-This three-part project will build on their current lead in water test kit program, aiming to increase community education and knowledge of available lead in water test kits.
-First, they will enhance their current program sustaining the availability of lead in water test kits for City of Wauwatosa homeowners and residents.
-Second, they will launch a new innovative educational social media campaign about lead in water and the availability of lead in water test kits for Wauwatosa homeowners and tenants.
-Third, they will have easy access to test kits through promotion at community events and an accessible display in Wauwatosa library.
-These efforts will significantly improve environmental health literacy and lead water testing rates for Wauwatosa homeowners and tenants, creating a safer and healthier community.
+This three-part project built on Wauwatosa Health Department's current lead in water test kit program, aiming to increase community education and knowledge of available lead in water test kits.
+First, they enhanced their current program by sustaining the availability of lead in water test kits for City of Wauwatosa homeowners and residents.
+Second, they launched a new and innovative educational social media campaign about lead in water and the availability of lead in water test kits for Wauwatosa homeowners and tenants.
+Third, they allowed for easier access to test kits through promotion at community events and an accessible display in the Wauwatosa library.
+These efforts significantly improved environmental health literacy and lead water testing rates for Wauwatosa homeowners and tenants, creating a safer and healthier community.

 Contact